The biggest exhibiting platform in Kyiv, Art Arsenal, presently hosts a multidimensional exposition called ‘Japan: an imaginary guide.’

-Just like Japan itself, the exhibition isn’t just a logically told, easily understandable story, it’s rather a complex art structure that influences your different perceptions, and leaves you with more questions than answers.
+Just like Japan itself, the exhibition isn’t just a logically told, easily understandable story.
+It’s instead a complex art structure that influences your different perceptions and leaves you with more questions than answers.

-Here, exactly like in Japan, traditional art organically integrates with modern technologies.
-Both help you through your journey in their own way.
+Here, precisely like in Japan, traditional art organically integrates with modern technologies.
+Both help you through your journey in their way.

-The exhibit is divided into 8 sections.
-It opens with the affecting installation of ‘void’ or ‘emptiness’, which, according to Japanese philosophy is something that everything starts with.
+The exhibit is divided into eight sections.
+It opens with the affecting installation of ‘void’ or ‘emptiness.’
+According to Japanese philosophy ‘void’ is something that everything starts with.

 In an ‘island’ section you can try to get closer to the concept of ‘island country’ that Japan is so proud to be.
 The ‘Sound sphere’ installation works as a metaphor for an island lost in time and space.

-In the ‘Garden room’ you can find a small installation of a physical garden, and also travel to virtual one through VR headset.
+In the ‘Garden room’ you can find a small installation of a real garden, and also travel to virtual one through VR headset.

-The ‘Bakemono’, ‘Do’, ‘Seasons’ and ‘Meisho’ installations also have their own ways to excite.
+The ‘Bakemono,’ ‘Do,’ ‘Seasons’ and ‘Meisho’ installations also have their ways to excite.

 The most impressive in whole exhibit is the ‘Chozumaki’ installation.
 It consists of glass vessels filled with water with a magnet rotating in each vessels’ bottom.
 It’s an astonishing combination of sound perception, water ability, modern technologies, and history.

 One of the leading ideas of the ‘imaginary guide’ installation is the concept of ‘the way.’
 Each individual and each society searches for their own ‘way’ every day.